Polybar modules are almost always

 - Print an interpolated message.

-This isn’t anything that couldn’t be done with python
+This isn’t anything that couldn’t be done with python or bash, but

-has some advantages that makes it a compelling option in this
+nushell has some advantages that makes it a compelling option in this

 instance.

-is able to do all of this without any external dependencies.
+First, nushell is able to do all of this without any external dependencies.

 An http call would need a dependency or significantly more lines in python

-would offload the task to curl
+and bash would offload the task to curl.
+Deserialization is also

-non-trivial in python
+non-trivial in python and bash even with dependencies.

 functional approach and lots of high-level functionality, powerful operations